twolfson/twolfson.com/articles/learning-to-forget.md

 - When I don't have paper or my phone isn't easily accessible
 - When I am walking and need to remember a task (e.g. commuting and need to ship a package)

+## Tip of my tongue moments
+Whenever I had a fleeting thought that I know I am going to forget shortly due to other larger tasks, I always take time to write it down.

+As with the past techniques:

+- Write it down either on paper, electronically, or on your wrist via pen

 ## Splitting mental space for personal and work
 Thinking about work tasks while you are in your personal life can be unnecessarily stressful.
 Often they are tasks that you are unable to do at the moment and you already know what needs to be done.